FilipRokita/FORCEDELETE/README.md

 3. Input path to the directory you want to delete

 # Legal
-Developer assume no liability and are not responsible for any misuse or damage caused by FORCEDELETE.
+Developer assume no liability and is not responsible for any misuse or damage caused by FORCEDELETE.

 # Author
 Filip Rokita<br/>